Yle: Television

+As is customary in Finland, foreign films and TV programmes (as well as segments of local programmes that feature foreign language content, like news reports) are generally subtitled on Yle's channels.
+Dubbing is used in cartoons intended for young children who have not yet learned to read; off-screen narration in documentaries is also frequently dubbed.

 All of Yle's TV channels are in high definition, as of April 2025.
-Formerly discontinued channels are: Kolmoskanava, YLE24, YLE Extra, YLE TV1+ (2008) and YLE HD (2011–2014).
+Former, discontinued channels are: Kolmoskanava, YLE24, YLE Extra, YLE TV1+ (2008) and YLE HD (2011–2014).